dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ## Apple II Ethernet Access
 Alternatively to the FTP support, it is also possible for the Apple II to directly access the WIZnet Ethernet port.
 There is an extension for the IP65 network stack which adds support for the DAN][Controller interface to the WIZnet adapter.
 See the [dsk](/dsk) folder for an example disk with IP65 examples (telnet client, ntp time synchronisation etc).

+There is also a variant of **ADTPro** with the updated IP65 stack, supporting the DAN][ controller's Ethernet port - see [here](https://github.com/ThorstenBr/adtproDAN2/releases).

 Notice that the FTP server on the DAN][ Controller is shutdown whenever the Apple II itself accesses the Ethernet port (using IP65).